Gilleece/Woodford-3d-milestone-4/README.md

 ![](media/responsiveness.png)

-This website is an ecommerce site for a small 3D printing business that sells a limited selection of bespoke goods that are on rotation from time to time.
+This website is an e-commerce site for a small 3D printing business that sells a limited selection of bespoke goods that are on rotation from time to time.
 Due to the small business nature and the constant development of the products and designs, a blog is a welcome addition for customers that are interested.
 The mailing list doubles up as another way for interested people to keep up-to-date with the news of the business.
 The site is built using Django, Bootstrap and jQuery.
 Backend, templating and dynamic html generation is handled using Python with certain front-end design elements (such as positioning and timing of the mailing list modal and preview text for the blog) were done using javascript.
 Payments are provided with Stripe.
 The mailing list is powered by Mailchimp and the contact form, along with all account/order related emails, are delivered using SendGrid.
 The site is hosted on Heroku primarily, with static files and images stored on Amazon Web Services.

 # Table of contents
 1. [UX](#UX)